AnantharamanLab/METABOLIC/README.md

 |METABOLIC-C.pl|Allows for classification of the metabolic capabilities of input genomes, <br />calculation of genome coverage, creation of biogeochemical cycling diagrams,<br /> and visualization of community metabolic interactions and contribution to biogeochemical processes by each microbial group. |
 <br>

-Slides of introducing METABOLIC were provided here: (https://github.com/AnantharamanLab/METABOLIC/blob/master/METABOLIC_C-DEBI_slides.pdf)
+Slides of introducing METABOLIC (for a C-DEBI series meeting presentation) were provided here: (https://github.com/AnantharamanLab/METABOLIC/blob/master/METABOLIC_C-DEBI_slides.pdf)

-(A C-DEBI series meeting talk)